swibcon/swib.org/var/html/swib24/programme.md

 ### Lightning Talks

 Moderator: Huda Khan, Nuno Freire
-Use the opportunity to share your latest projects or ideas in a short (3-5 min) lightning talk.
+<br>Use the opportunity to share your latest projects or ideas in a short (3-5 min) lightning talk.
 Registration of talks will open in the forum with the start of the conference.

 </td></tr>